 It’s the grain of Minnesota.
 From soups to pancakes, there’s nothing better than locally harvested wild rice to give you a hearty, flavorful meal.
 Try the wild rice burger from Common Roots Café, the wild rice pancakes from The Mill Northeast or our personal favorite, the wild rice porridge from Hell’s Kitchen.

 Walleye is the most sought-after fish in Minnesota, and for good reason.
 Found in our lakes and rivers, walleye is the perfect complement to many of our traditional dishes.
-We recommend FireLake Grill House for their wild rice-crusted walleye, walleye fritters and wild rice burger.
+We recommend FireLake Grill House for their wild rice-crusted walleye, walleye fritters and walleye burger.
 It’s all authentic, fresh and delicious.

 No, not the kind you drink at.
 Though we have plenty of those too… We’re talking about good old-fashioned bars from brownies to lemon to carrot.
 When asked what we’re bringing to a family gathering, we’ll often just respond with “bars.”
 They know what we mean.
 For a bar plate sampler, head to Young Joni and order the Church Basement Cookie & Bar Plate.
 It even comes with a little glass of milk.

 What could make plain old cheese even better?
 Tossing it in the deep fryer.
 Often found as an appetizer or side dish, cheese curds are an important essential in Minnesota.
 Nothing pairs better with a beer than the crisp of a curd.
 Try Red Cow and dip them in their amazing berry ketchup.

 Home to a large Hmong and Vietnamese community, Minneapolis is a hot spot for pho, a popular Vietnamese noodle soup filled with rice noodles, vegetables, spices and meats.
 Try Pho 79, Zen Box Izakaya or Quang Restaurant for some authentic, delicious pho and ramen.
 Pro tip: It’s pronounced “fuh” –- you’re welcome.